All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-\begin{thm} let $\F$ be a family of finite connected relational $L$-structures which is closed for homomorphism-embedding images.
+\begin{theorem} Let $\F$ be a family of finite connected $L$-structures which is closed for homomorphism-embedding images.
 Denote by $\Lifts_\mathcal F$ the class of all finite maximal $\F$-lifts.
 Then $\Age(\Lifts_\mathcal F)$ is an amalgamation class with strong amalgamations whose shadows are free amalgamations.
-If $\F$ is a regular family, then the $\F$-lift adds only finitely many new relations of every arity and therefore it is precompact.
+If $\F$ is a regular family, then the $\F$-lift adds only finitely many new relations of every arity and therefore is precompact.